-5.2.4 Long-Term Funds: Local Distribution Corporation (LDC) Securities
+5.2.4 Long-Term Money: Local Distribution Corporation (LDC) Securities

-The direct investment in LDC shares and/or promissory notes, as may be applicable, prior to July 2, 2020, shall be permitted and included as part of the Long-Term Funds/MNRI held by ONE JIB.
-Specific details of this investment shall be approved by Council in its sole and absolute discretion, and ONE JIB shall adhere to all terms and conditions as directed.
+The direct investment in LDC shares and/or promissory notes, as may be applicable, prior to July 2, 2020, shall be permitted and included as part of the Long-Term Money/MNRI held by ONE JIB.
+Specific details of this investment shall be approved by Council in its sole and absolute discretion, and ONE JIB shall adhere to all terms and conditions as directed by the Municipality.
 More specifically, ONE JIB shall be prohibited from selling, transferring, assigning, or pledging the LDC shares.